Sake no Hana | St James’s Restaurant

 And boy, do they have some stuff for you to get your tulips around.

-The style of food is rather unique in London – it’s called ‘kaiseki’, and it refers to the type of multi-course meal that walks you through small plates, sashimi, grilled dishes, tempura, sushi, and desserts.
-Breaking it down, that means if you spring for the whole shebang, you can expect,
+The style of food is rather rare in London – it’s called ‘kaiseki’, and it refers to the type of multi-course meal that walks you through small plates, sashimi, grilled dishes, tempura, sushi, and desserts.
+Breaking it down, that means if you spring for the whole shebang, you can expect –

-Tempura – including spiny lobster with pepper sauce, and seasonal vegetables
+Tempura – including spiny lobster with pepper and seasonal vegetables

 Sushi & Sashimi – featuring 5 types of tuna, hand dived scallops, sea urchin, and jumbo sweet shrimp